-After two short trips to the UK I am hardly a seasoned traveler.
+After four short trips to the UK I am hardly a seasoned traveler.
 However, these are my foodie recommendations so far!

 I’ve been twice now to GLE and have been equally impressed with the creativity of the food both times.
 The lean and clean bowl with kale, poached eggs, quinoa and spinach cashew cream is delightful and like nothing I’ve had back home, while their skinny eggs benny with pesto tomatoes, smashed avo and yogurt saffron sauce on chia bread is something I would gladly eat for breakfast every day if I had the chance!
 They also serve a wide selection of juices and smoothies, small plates, coffee, chai, matcha, and baked goods to suit all sorts of eating preferences.

 An institution and part of Chelsea’s heritage, you can’t miss out on breakfast at The Ivy.